-Growing the Beard: This entry in the Driver series loses the Grand Theft Auto clone status, established by a couple of preceding installments.
+Growing the Beard: This entry in the Driver series loses the Grand Theft Auto clone status given by the third game and Parallel Lines (although it was hailed as one of the first free roaming non-racing driving games in the fifth generation of videogames), established by a couple of preceding installments.
 It focuses solely on the driving aspect, like the first entry in the series, while the elaborate story and Shift mechanic make it stand out among other driving games.

 Most Annoying Sound: With some passengers, Tanner doesn't respond to them.
 Most of their reactions to his driving are often fairly generic and forgettable, which makes them grating next to the other, more colorful passengers.

 Nightmare Fuel: The part where Tanner finally realizes that most of the game's actually been All Just a Dream.
 The clear and sunny sky suddenly darkens out of nowhere, everyone but Tanner suddenly vanishes entirely, and then your only real hint as to what's going on is the phrase "ESCAPE THE NIGHTMARE" — yikes.
 And after all of that, Jericho suddenly starts sending a whole bunch of Implacable Man trucks after you...